 Assisted living bridges the gap between independent living and nursing home care.
+It combines a home-like setting with personal support and services to provide more intensive care than is available through home care services.
 Assisted living typically offers assistance with the activities of daily living and ensures residents have access to staff 24 hours a day.
+It also is less expensive and less restrictive than a nursing home.
 In Ohio, assisted living communities are licensed by the Ohio Department of Health as residential care facilities.